 - In Wen Spencer's Tinker, Tinker and Oilcan are stopped by a roadblock and asked for papers.
 When the men see Windwolf inside, they are ordered to kill them all.

-- It's possible to subvert this trope in Need for Speed Most Wanted and Carbon.
+- It's possible to subvert this trope in Need for Speed: Most Wanted and Carbon.
 During a police chase, the police occasionally set up a roadblock in front of you in increasing frequency, depending on how much they want to take you down.
 While it's certainly possible (and fun and profitable) to simply smash through the roadblocks, if you want, you can simply take another street.
 That's right: the police are so adept at setting up roadblocks that they block off one street, giving you the option of as many as four other different escape routes.
 Brilliant.

 - Well smashing a roadblock gives more bonuses, so its recommend to get them...
 Just avoid the spike strips... they are bad.

 - In Most Wanted, you can actually get the cops to take care of the roadblock for you if you're lucky, by pulling a 180 very quickly and letting the knuckleheads smash into their own roadblock.
 On higher levels this can backfire on you, though, as the heavy SUVs the police begin using in their roadblocks are hard to move on their own, let alone with a cruiser in front of them.
 You can also hop them by jumping them if you hit a police car in front of the block going fast enough to take off at the right angle (although this is hard to do deliberately).
 Unfortunately, the same SUVs that can stop you cold with their sheer weight can also be just high enough to catch your wheels, leading to the incredibly embarrassing situation of being arrested because you couldn't get off from on top of the SUV quickly enough.

 - The Hire:

 - "Ambush": At the entrance to the road construction site.